hanjingo/doc/NOTE/CPP_TEMPLATES/chapter5.md

 class Derived : public Base<T> {...}
 ```

-## 5.3 Member Templates

-Class members can also be templtes.
+Class members can also be templates.
 This is possible for both nested classes and member functions.

 ```c++
 template <typename T>